ucldc/ucldc-docs/docs/dams/metadata-model.md

   <br/>Agricultural laborers--Italian Americans
 </div>

-<a class="label">Place</a> - Names of geographic locations significantly represented in or by the resource.
+<a class="label" id="Place">Place</a> - Names of geographic locations significantly represented in or by the resource.

 <div class="example">
   <u>Example:</u>